top of page

 The Day I Ate the Crust and Didn't Complain

 It all started during winter break.
 I was home during the day, we made the choice early in our marriage that I would stay working at the school so a parent could be with our girls as much as possible.
 We didn't want our girls to spend 12-14 hours a day in daycare.
-M y husband at the time worked in construction, often 60+ hours a week, frequently out of town.
+My husband at the time worked in construction, often 60+ hours a week, frequently out of town.
 He had been laid off for the winter, so I was home, paying more attention than usual to his behavior.
-I had notice
+I had noticed l

 Jodi Rae